“The Bow and Zen are One.”

 - The central nervous system itself may be represented by the pole star.

 Tree of Punarvasu

 Fast growing, strong, straight, hollow used in building and scaffolding for reaching heights.
 They flower only once in their lifetime.
 Likes moist lands.
 It’s actually not a tree, but very large grass similar to wheat, rice & sugarcane.
 It absorbs high amounts of CO2 & emits a high level of O2.
 It’s Stronger than oak and resists warping or rotting.
-It also gets used for textiles and makes and excellent source of supply for both bows and arrows. it’s an important crop for war as well as for growth.
+It also gets used for textiles and makes an excellent source of supply for both bows and arrows.
+It’s an important crop for war as well as for growth.

 Vansh: bamboo + Lochan: eyes = a discharge of liquid from the “eyes” (joints) of female bamboo, found inside the hollow stems.
 It absorbs water, but is not easily dissolved in water.
 It’s released as a fluid but dries into a white solid.